List of Emmerdale characters introduced in 2014: April Windsor

 April Windsor, played by Amelia Flanagan, made her first screen appearance on 19 March 2014.
 The character was announced in the same month and plays a part in Donna Windsor's (Verity Rushworth) return storyline.
 April is Donna and Marlon Dingle's (Mark Charnock) daughter.
 Rushworth explained that when Donna left the village four years ago, she was pregnant with April at the time.
 Now April is four, Donna realises that it is time she got to know her father and meet her family.
 Rushworth continued, "Having said that, Donna is just thinking about little April.
 She hasn't really considered the impact this will have on Marlon's life."
 Marlon meets April when he saves her from being run over by a quad bike.
 In August 2017, Flanagan was longlisted for Best Young Actor at the Inside Soap Awards.
 She made the viewer-voted shortlist, but lost out to Alfie Clarke, who portrays Arthur Thomas.
 Flanagan's younger twin siblings, Isabella and William, appear in Coronation Street as cousins Hope Stape and Joseph Brown.

 Donna and April arrived in March 2014, telling Marlon, Donna's former stepfather Bob Hope (Tony Audenshaw) and his partner Brenda Walker (Lesley Dunlop).
 Marlon reacted badly, initially telling Donna that he didn't want anything to do with them and they should return to Essex.
-Marlon's ex-girlfriend Rhona Goskirk (Zoe Henry) decided she wanted her and Marlon's son Leo Goskirk (Harvey Rogerson) to know that he had a half-sister and met Donna.
+Marlon's ex-girlfriend Rhona Goskirk (Zoë Henry) decided she wanted her and Marlon's son Leo Goskirk (Harvey Rogerson) to know that he had a half-sister and met Donna.
 Marlon came around to the idea of Leo getting to know April but insisted he didn't want either Donna or April in the village and that they must never know that they are siblings.

 In 2014, Donna died after jumping from a building with Gary North (Fergus O'Donnell) after he threatened to abuse April.
 She told her partner Ross Barton (Michael Parr) to tell April that she loved her very much.
 Later that day, a devastated Marlon broke the news to April about Donna.
 However, April didn't realise that Donna was dead and went to visit Ross at the garage because she knew he knew Donna well.
 Ross lashes out at April and she went looking for Donna but later was found the next day.
 Marlon was then awarded full custody of April and she now lives with him and regularly sees Leo.

 In March 2016, April went to see Ross's mother Emma Barton (Gillian Kearney) because she had bruises on her left arm and asked if she could make it better.
 Bob's daughter Carly Hope (Gemma Atkinson) confided in Marlon that she had a son Billy who died from cot death when he was two months old.
 April tells Marlon and Carly that Leo hit her, causing the bruises.

 Towards the end of 2016, April notices that Marlon and Carly like each other, and she questions if they are already dating or not.
 Eventually, Marlon and Carly do start dating.